 Richard Prather is an Associate Professor of Human Development at the University of Maryland.
-His work addresses children’s cognitive development, with a focus on mathematical cognition.
-Richard holds an SB in Brain & Cognitive Sciences from MIT, and a PhD in Psychology from the University of Wisconsin.
+His work addresses approaches to human cognition and specifically children’s cognitive development.
+Richard holds an SB in Brain & Cognitive Sciences from MIT, and a PhD in Psychology from the University of Wisconsin – Madison.

 a framework for characterizing human cognition.
 My prior work focused on the cognitive

 mechanisms underlying individual differences in numerical cognition.
 I tended to focus on internal

 neural and cognitive mechanisms.
 My current and future work expands that to multiple levels of

 analysis of context, inspired by sociology, public health, mathematics education and other

 disciplines.
 Context includes developmental, cultural, and societal experiences that may affect

 human behavior.
 My contention is that cognition can not be fully understood by treating learners

 as if they operate in a vacuum.
 Research studies must integrate internal cognitive mechanisms with